|

 I don't trust online vendors.
 If I purchased my

-type of problem, who do I rectify the situation
+some type of problem, who do I rectify the

-with?
-I've always dealt with local travel agents &
+situation with?
+I've always dealt with local travel

-travel you want to do upon arrival of your desti-
+any additional travel you want to do upon your

-type of travel, whether a Euro-train pass etc. in
+travel, whether a Euro-train pass etc. and it will

 If you want to make sure your ticket price is in

-line with current pricing, don't be afraid to go to
+line with current pricing, don't hesitate to go to

-a couple of other local travel agents to see what
+other nearby travel agents to see what they'd

-departure and when you want to return, etc. I've used this method before, and have discovered a
+departure and when you want to return, etc. I

 EMPHASIZE CONSOLIDATOR FARES!